NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Generalization features to work without Flakes, like pure eval and search, might be desired by the Flake-skeptic faction, but is purposely left as future work in order to not delay stabilization.

-We could have a no-Flakes Nix just as we have a no-eval Nix, given every step of stabilization an minimal Nix executable with just the stabilized commands implemented.
-This is also left as future work to avoid controversy and minimize delay.

 [RFC 134]: ./0134-nix-store-layer.md